 While we will break down most entries into various rooms, there are a few tasks that extend to all or most rooms in the house.
 To prevent bigger problems later, you should set up a steady maintenance routine for all the floors and walls in your home.

 Clean your walls about once a month, as necessary, though depending on your climate and weather, that number could be higher or lower.
-If you tend to keep your windows open in the spring and summer, particularly if your area has heavy pollen, cleanings should probably be increased to every week.
+If you tend to keep your windows open in the spring and summer, particularly if your area has heavy dust, cleanings should probably be increased to every week.
 If you have children with sticky fingers, make sure to do regular spot checks to clean up problem areas before they set in.
 Pay attention to the corners in particular, along with both the ceiling and the floor, and remove any cobwebs You can wrap the adhesive tape (duct tape works well) around an old paint roller for a helpful tool.
 A vacuum with attachments can make the job even easier.

 Living Room / Den

 One of the easiest ways to ensure your living room will become an unbelievable mess is to slowly let clutter accumulate.
-It begins with a pair of shoes or socks in the middle of the floor, but can quickly escalate to piles of junk that makes it impossible to clean anything else.
+It begins with a pair of shoes or socks in the middle of the floor, but can quickly escalate to piles of junk that make it impossible to clean anything else.
 Make a point to remove anything that doesn’t belong as soon as possible; otherwise, the clutter will grow rapidly.
 This will make it easier to perform other cleaning tasks like vacuuming, and you can avoid an overwhelming mess later on.

 Just like your carpets, upholstered furniture should be cleaned by professionals on a regular basis.
 Ideally, it is recommended to professionally clean your upholstery once or twice a year.